 Pastor Humphrey Sr. ushered in a period of peace, stewardship, spiritual growth, and community outreach, which fostered growth in membership and national recognition for Shiloh.
 As in the past, the membership outgrew its home and moved to what would become a historical landmark at 4840 S. Dorchester Avenue.
 Under Pastor Humphrey Sr. the congregation celebrated its second mortgage burning ceremony.
 In 1992, Shiloh proudly opened its doors to provide shelter to homeless women and children.

 With the unexpected passing of Pastor Gordon A. Humphrey, Jr. on December 14, 2014 – Shiloh entered into a period of acknowledging the loss of a great man, while celebrating the life of an incredible spiritual leader.
-In January 2015, the church affirmed Rodney Patterson\’s transition to the role of interim pastor of Shiloh Missionary Baptist Church.
-Then, on March 17, 2015 Rodney Patterson was confirmed as Pastor of Shiloh Missionary Baptist Church.
+In January 2015, the church affirmed Rodney Patterson’s transition to the role of interim pastor of Shiloh Missionary Baptist Church.
+On March 17, 2015 Rodney Patterson was confirmed as Pastor of Shiloh Missionary Baptist Church.

 Shiloh Missionary Baptist Church's former home at 4840 S. Dorchester Avenue, Chicago is a historical landmark and was a shelter to homeless women and children.
 With membership numbering in the thousands, it is said to have been one of the first mega churches in the black community.